voltrb/docs/en/docs/volt_time.md

 ## Calculations

-VoltTime has the same kind of calcuation methods as Rails adds to Time.
+VoltTime has the same kind of calcuation methods as ActiveSupport adds to Time.
 These calculations work in Ruby and Opal.

 | Method              | Description                                              |
 |---------------------|----------------------------------------------------------|